splunk/public-o11y-docs/apm/db-query-perf/db-perf-troubleshooting.rst

 - Java: Set the ``otel.instrumentation.common.db-statement-sanitizer.enabled`` property to ``false``.
 - Ruby: Set the ``db_statement`` setting to ``:include``.

-.. caution:: Disabling normalization might result in personal identifiable information (PII) and secrets appearing in Observability Cloud.
+.. warning:: Disabling normalization might result in personal identifiable information (PII) and secrets appearing in Observability Cloud.

 Learn more
 --------------